saranshbansal/taxi-driver-allocation-spring-boot-app/README.md

-# mytaxi backend applicant test
+## Description

-## Task Description
+This application essentially helps to efficiently allocate cars to drivers based on various criterias described below.
+You can also create/edit more drivers and add more cars in the system.

-You should be able to start the example application by executing com.mytaxi.MytaxiServerApplicantTestApplication, which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.
+You should be able to start the application on port 8080 (http://localhost:8080) which serves the SwaggerUI where one can inspect and play with existing endpoints.

 The project is based on a small web service which uses the following technologies: